mourthag/LiveSplit.NotesComponent/README.md

 -
   Download a release here: <a>https://github.com/mourthag/LiveSplit.NotesComponent/releases</a> and unzip it.
 Then place the .dll in the Components Folder of your LiveSplit-installation.

-- Why does this doesn't work?/I think XYZ would be better!
+- Why doesn't this work?/I think XYZ would be better!
 -
   Contact me on <a href="mailto:mourthag@googlemail.com">mourthag@gmail.com</a>!